KRameshr/css.file/README.md

 JavaScript is a programming language initially designed to interact with elements of web pages.
 Within web browsers, JavaScript consists of three main parts:
+Java script is a cross-platform, object-oriented scripting language that makes web pages interactive.
+When a javascript  is placed inside a web page, the browser loads the page & a built-in interpreter reads the javascript code & executes
+Javascript is case-sensitive and dynamic typing. loosely typed i.e.variable data types are not declared JavaScript is used in web pages for
+              –Validating data.
+              –Putting dynamic content into an HTML page.
+              –To make them interactive

+Inline scripting : >script ></script>

+The external scripting will be written in another file External scripting :
+<script src =”myjs.js”><script

 ECMAScript provides the core functionality.
 The Document Object Model (DOM) provides interfaces for interacting with elements on web pages